The Best Things to See in Bali

 Where to Stay in Bali?

 The first decision to be made is if you wish to stay in a single location or move from one location to another during your vacation.
-Staying in a single location for the whole holiday, as we did, is practical because you do not need to pack and unpack your belongings multiple times, and the total price also becomes cheaper.
+Staying in a single location for the entire holiday, as we did, is practical because you don't need to pack and unpack your belongings multiple times, and the total price also becomes more affordable.
 However, you need to use many taxi services, but they are cheap in Bali.
-You save time in taxis by booking accommodation in a few different places, but the overall budget may increase.
+You save time in taxis by booking accommodation in multiple places, but the overall budget may increase.
 It is up to your preferences which arrangement you like more.

 Kuta is a simple choice in Bali because it has all the services tourists need and a wide selection of hotels.
 As a drawback, the area is crowded and noisy.

 Ubud is another popular location for travellers, but it has one major con: No beaches.
 However, Ubud has natural beauty, and one can easily experience Balinese culture there.
-Ubud also has many accommodation options, from budget hotels to luxury apartments.
+Ubud also offers a wide range of accommodation options, from budget hotels to luxury apartments.

 Nusa Dua is the choice for people who want to stay in luxury hotels in a safe and clean area.
 You will surely get good value for your money, but you may also miss the real Bali.
-We recommend Nusa Dua only for people looking for relaxation without plans to explore Bali's nature destinations and cultural attractions.
+We recommend Nusa Dua only for those seeking relaxation without plans to explore Bali's natural destinations and cultural attractions.

 Bottom Line

 Bali is an excellent destination for a short or longer getaway.
 You can easily spend weeks in Bali and still find new and interesting things to see every day.
 Even though the island is small, transportation is slow, and you can easily be over-optimistic about your schedules.
-To save time, we recommend combining visits to a few different attractions on the same day, but they must be near each other.
+To save time, we recommend combining visits to a few different attractions on the same day, provided they are located near each other.
 Use local taxi apps, like Grab, to prevent you from being overcharged.

 Nature attractions are perhaps the best that Bali can offer.
 For example, you can see how Luwak coffee is produced and taste it yourself.
 Try a Bali Swing or cool down under a waterfall.
 One thing is common: A lush jungle and humid air surround you.
 And when you get hungry, you can always find a restaurant with friendly staff and delicious food.